Ucas-HaoranWei/Vary-tiny-600k/README.md

 ```Shell
 python tests/models/test_varytiny.py  --image-file  xxx.jpg
 ```
-3. We also provide the model weights we trained Vary-tiny upon Vary-600k from scratch [Vary-tiny-600k.pth](https://pan.baidu.com/s/18Rh53JxvbYYl9BPHoFvWcQ).
+3. We also provide the model weights we trained Vary-tiny upon Vary-600k from scratch: [Vary-tiny-600k.pth](https://pan.baidu.com/s/18Rh53JxvbYYl9BPHoFvWcQ).
 Code: "Vary".
 You can use it and directly run the inference.
 ## Vary-600k
 - Vary-600k is a PDF image-text pair dataset with about 30W English and 30W Chinese pages.
 - The dataset is extracted using Fitz.
 A BERT model is used to merge sentences within paragraphs.
 Paragraphs are separated by "\<lb>".
 The reason why we do not use "\n" is because we use "\n" as the "EOS" of opt-125m in this codebase.